deonna/ToDone/README.md

 Describe any challenges encountered while building the app:

-- The UI was a challenge for me.
-Even though I have little to no formal design training, I appreciate good design and tweaking the UI when something looks 'off' is a task I feel compelled to do.
-I spent a good amount of time creating a basic mockup and tweaking it so that everything was positioned well.
+- The UI was time consuming for me.
+Even though I have little to no design training besides the tricks + inspiration I pick up on blogs and design sites, I appreciate good design and tweaking the UI when something looks 'off' is a task I feel strongly compelled to do.
+I spent a good amount of time creating a basic mockup and tweaking it so that everything was well positioned.

 - Communication between fragments was also a challenge.
 I felt I was doing this in somewhat of a hack-y way, because there seem to be many options (leveraging the FragmentManager's ability to